 How do I make my email signature well-shaped in a neat little box?

 It also allows you to better optimize the signature towards mobile readers.

 Most mobile devices can’t show small font sizes, which means they all show 10-point font sizes.

 Choose a font size bigger than you would assume and then, as always, test it on the smallest mobile devices you can find.

-Like with all things font related, don’t get fancy.
+Like with all things font-related, don’t get fancy.
 Sure, you may have had a beautiful font designed just for your company—which is totally cool to use in your logo—but remember, is the objective for your email to be read or for your font to look pretty?
-It’s very unlikely a customer or potential customer is going to download a font on all of his or her devices in order to read your email.
+It’s doubtful a customer or potential customer will download a font on all of their devices to read your email.

-Stick to the basics of font: Arial, Helvetica, Sans-Serif and the like.
-We recommend as a best practices:
+Stick to the basics of the font: Arial, Helvetica, Sans-Serif and the like.
+We recommend as the best practices:

 - Use Arial for Windows

 The best practice is to use a 10-point standard Windows font with the fallback font for Mac.
 Know that non-standard typefaces and HTML will not translate well across email clients.